 Finally, here is a concise checklist to ensure you don’t miss anything:

-- Determine your needs: First, decide what treatment you want to undergo and estimate your budget.
+- Determine your needs: First, decide what treatment you want and estimate your budget.

-- Choose how to make your appointment: BeautsGO App (most recommended), LINE official account, or email (xiaoyoufan31@gmail.com).
+- Choose how to make an appointment: BeautsGO App (most recommended), LINE official account, or Email (xiaoyoufan31@gmail.com).

-- Book in advance: It is recommended to schedule at least 1–2 weeks before your trip.
-During peak seasons (summer vacation, end of year), book even earlier.
+- Book in advance: It is recommended to book at least 1–2 weeks before your trip, especially during peak seasons (summer vacation, end of year).

-- Preoperative preparations: Stop taking aspirin and vitamin E; avoid fruit acid skin treatments; make sure you have a natural makeup look ready.
+- Preoperative preparations: Stop taking aspirin and vitamin E; avoid fruit acid skin treatments; make sure you have a natural face for the procedure.

 - During the treatment: Bring your passport, follow the doctor’s advice, and confirm the costs before starting the procedure.

-- Postoperative care: Protect your skin from sunlight, keep it moisturized, avoid irritation, and follow the doctor’s instructions for recovery.
+- Postoperative care: Protect your skin from the sun, keep it moisturized, avoid irritants, and follow the doctor’s instructions for recovery.

 Korean cosmetic procedures are indeed affordable and professional, but you need to do your research and find the right providers.
-I hope this guide will help those going to Korea for their first dermatological treatment to avoid unnecessary detours and have a smooth and successful experience.
+I hope this guide will help those going to Korea for cosmetic treatments for the first time avoid unnecessary detours and have a smooth and successful experience.
 If you have any questions, feel free to contact us via LINE or email; we would be happy to assist you in planning your trip.